Vietnam: Cycling The Red River Delta

 Bike Hire

 Bike hire is included in your trip price, though you are welcome to bring your own saddles and pedals if you have ones you are comfortable using.
-For this trip, we are also able to accommodate bringing your own bike if you really want.
+For this trip, we can not accommodate bringing your own bike as the logistics prohibit it.
 Our support crew will provide full mechanical support for the hire bikes, so there is no need to pack your own tools (though you are welcome to if you want).
 E-bike upgrades are available for those that want an extra boost.

 FAQs